auth0/auth0-PHP/README.md

 $access_token = $auth0Api->get_access_token();
 ```

+Check [here](https://github.com/auth0/auth0-PHP/blob/master/tests/AuthApiTest.php#L24-L51) for example on how to authenticate and fetch user info.

 #### 3.2
 - Now the SDK supports RS256 codes, it will decode using the `.well-known/jwks.json` endpoint to fetch the public key